microsoft/responsible-ai-toolbox/docs/explanation-object-detection-README.md

 ## User Experience

 Explanations can be calculated on the fly or prior to instantiation of the dashboard.
 For the former, users can set precompute_explanations=False when creating the dashboard.
 For the latter, users can set precompute_explanations=True when creating the dashboard.
-Note that a connected compute will be required to access these explanations for both scenarios.
+Note that an **attached compute** will be required to access these explanations for either setting.